 I realized that there were hundreds like me who thought similarly.
 They were also eager to see a new light that beacons them towards becoming a change agent for themselves and for the others, in a very positive way.
 More i studied, more i taught others, more i began to get clarified about how to make sense out of living- whether it be in living to earn, build a family or in relating to the neighbourhood to give a message for change of life-, more i feel fulfilled and satisfied.

-Soon i was noticed as one who makes a difference in everything.
+Soon i was noticed as one who made a difference in what i did.
 For years, after my integration with Humanist Movement, i have been spreading the message of meaning of life in various ways.
 I was becoming a reference, an orientor and a guide.
-Today i reflect on passage of my life with joy, exuberance and a sense that shows the way how to convert meaninglessness of life into meaning.
+Today i reflect on passage of my life with joy, exuberance and a sense that shows the way on how to convert meaninglessness of life into meaning.

 If i was granted a wish, i would like to be reborn to continue this work until the last of the human being is liberated.

 Memoir prepared commonly by Humanist friends for presentation on a plaque

 We, who have etched this expression on wood, are among those who have been directly taught and oriented by you or have known you from close quarters or are your contemporaries or are your first generation of followers.

 It is once in an era that, out of a great reverence for Life, a man gives rise to a new thought pattern in favor of life in which human being is kept in center, is honored as maker of his destiny , shaper of history and is elevated to position of the creator.